makiwara/simplecalendar/README.md

 Another way to get rid of CSS is to hardcode it into javascript library.
 I consider this path to be inefficient in terms of support and future re-use.

-It is not possible to determine exact padding from the PDF, as well as font families and sizes; I took the liberty to use Arial as primary font-face and to adjust paddings, margins and sizes by myself.
+It was not possible to determine exact padding from the PDF, as well as font families and sizes; I took the liberty to use Arial as primary font-face and to adjust paddings, margins and sizes by myself.

 ## Browser support
 The plugin was developed using Chrome.
 I have tested the plugin in Safari, Firefox, Opera and MSIE 8, 9, 10 so far; it worked perfectly with almost no patches required.